sourcery-ai-experiments/QuarticSDK/docs/quick_start.md

 ## Step 2
 ---
 Fetch primitive objects.
 These objects do not require any extra parameters and can be fetched directly from the `client` object.
-The list returned will contain the class object `EntityList`, which consists of the methods required for getting instances based upon the given parameters.
+The list returned will contain the class object `EntityList`, which consists of the methods required for getting instances and depends on the given parameters.

 ```
 assets = client.assets()